AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/cloud-manager.md

 For the purposes of this onboarding journey, you, as the system administrator, already assigned yourself to the **Business Owner** product profile and will set up the cloud resources.
 Depending actual project requirements, the business owners may or may not be the same as the system administrator.

->[!NOTE]
->
->By default a user with access to an AEM environment will also have Cloud >Manager User role.
-This role in and of itself is insufficient to give the user access to program details view.
-Such a user with only Cloud Manager user role is able to navigate via the program menu options to the AEM environment author URL (if environments exist).
-Such users must contact their administrator if they wish to get program-level access.

 ## Access Cloud Manager as System Administrator and Business Owner {#access-sysadmin-bo}

 Before the team members that you assigned to the **Business Owner** role can access cloud manager and begin creating cloud resources, the system administrator must be assigned the **Business Owner** role and sign into Cloud Manager as you did in the previous step in this onboarding journey.